 It’s worth the effort.
 JapaMala has just 15 rooms and is set in its own bay.
 The only way you’ll see another hotel or other visitors is by taking a boat around the island.
 There's delightfully little to do other than sunbathe, swim, snorkel, and take the occasional jungle trek.

-Set within Tioman Marine Park, you can make use of the dive school or join snorkeling trips for a chance to encounter turtles, reef sharks, whale sharks, and rays.
+Set within Tioman Marine Park, you can make use of the dive school or join snorkelling trips for a chance to encounter turtles, reef sharks, whale sharks, and rays.

 Self-driving in Malaysia

-Unusually for Southeast Asia, Malaysia is a great place for a self-drive holiday.
+Unusually for Southeast Asia, Malaysia is a great place for a self-drive vacation.
 The driving distances aren’t too long, the roads and signage are very good, and aside from a few busy patches around the Cameron Highlands, there’s not much traffic.
-Also, a benefit if you’re British is that people drive on the left.

 Start planning your trip to Malaysia